-NO beige, celery, gray, or terra cotta (beautiful in a room, but lame in a parade.)
+- NO beige, celery, gray, or terra cotta: beautiful in a room, not in parade

 - Scissors- kids and adults

-- Sparkles: Glitter, sequins, jewels, feathers, phlowers (help us put the “Fance in fancy!)
+- Sparkles: Glitter, sequins, jewels, feathers, flowers (help us put the “Fance in fancy!)

 - Wood: Plywood – 4’x4’ min., 2×4 – 6’ min., 2×2 – 4’ min.
 (Other sizes are not so useful.)

-- Toilet paper, paper towels, dish soap, sponges, rags (clean and cut)
+- Toilet paper, paper towels, dish soap, sponges, clean & cut rags

 - Working compact desktop or laptop computer (this is our busiest time of year and we’d like to make it easy members to renew & new members to sign up)

 You may well have seen these used before, but it’s not commonly used, or we can’t store it.